simonwhelan/modelomatic/README.md

 ##How to specify models with a configuration file

-Modelassess will look for configuration files $HOME/.modelassess.ini and
+Modelomatic will look for configuration files $HOME/.modelomatic.ini and
-$PWD/modelassess.ini.
-Configurations in the second file will be laid over the first (i.e. models turned off in $HOME/.modelassess.ini can be switched back on in $PWD/modelassess.ini).
+$PWD/modelomatic.ini.
+Configurations in the second file will be laid over the first (i.e. models turned off in $HOME/.modelomatic.ini can be switched back on in $PWD/modelomatic.ini).
 The format is standard INI, and models are specified with 0/1, as below:

 ~~~~~~